Ultimate Frisbee Club Constitution

 Section 1: Officer Qualifications

-All officers of the CSB Ultimate Frisbee Club must be current CSB students.
+All officers of the Ultimate Frisbee Club must be current CSB/SJU students.
 They must be deemed qualified for their position by a majority of the current members.
 In the case of a tie between two candidates for office, the current club president will cast the deciding vote.

 Section 2: Elected Officers

-The following are officer positions for the CSB Ultimate Frisbee Club:
+The following are officer positions for the CSB/SJU Ultimate Frisbee Club:

 Section 3: Duties of Officers

 All officers will be members for the academic school year.
-They may be elected as many times as they wish as long as they are still current CSB students.
+They may be elected as many times as they wish as long as they are still current CSB/SJU students.

-President: preside at meetings, call special meetings, primary contact with the institution, appoint committee chairs, plans member/officer training
+Preside at meetings, call special meetings, primary contact with the institutions, appoint committee chairs, runs the election process.

-Vice-President: assume President's duties in her absence, schedule meeting/practice rooms/facilities, plans member/officer training programs.
+Assume President's duties in his/her absence, schedule meeting/practice rooms/facilities, plans member/officer training programs.

-Secretary: takes and distributes minutes of all club meetings, recorder keeper (current and past members, files minutes, etc.), club historian, notify members of meetings, handles the official correspondence of the club.
+Takes and distributes minutes of all club meetings, recorder keeper (current and past members, files minutes, etc), club historian, notify members of meetings, handles the official correspondence of the club.

-Treasurer: keeps all financial records, submits monthly audit statements to CFB contact, notifies organization of financial issues, prepares budget/allocation requests.
+Keeps all financial records, submits monthly audit statements to CFB contact, notifies organization of financial issues, prepares budget/allocation requests,

 Section 4: Vacancy in Office